-Steven Butler is the Unit Chief for the Federal Business Bureau since 1998, but back in 1994 out of the San Diego field office, he was beginning to “make his bones” as they say.
+Steven Butler was the FBI Unit Chief for the San Diego field office since 1998, but back in 1994 he was beginning to “make his bones” as they say.
 A recent bombing in Orange County led to some think it was deliberate.
 Orange County is quite diverse, home to many Orthodox catholics and also a very populous areas for Arabs.
 Butler was a “flat-foot”, someone who enjoyed hitting the streets and investigating crimes the old fashioned way.
 It is how he came across paths with a known Muslim who was quite affable.
 Butler in time became quite fond of the good matured man, known to many in the Orange County area and in the city of Lemon Grove.
 Butler then asked him to become an asset, someone the Bureau can rely on for information about certain individuals who are on the FBI’s “radar”.
 The man agreed, and on May 14th 1994, the FBI opened him as an asset, code named “Stan”.
 According to an “FBI Inspector General Review of the FBI’s handling of information relating to the 9/11 attacks”, “Stan” provided menial information at first:

 “He normally was questioned about specific individuals who

 were under investigation by the FBI, although he occasionally volunteered information that he thought might be relevant.”